 Alvin Doyle Moore (1931-2013) was born in Seiling, Oklahoma.
-Early on in his life, his family travelled frequently in order to find employment.
-However, by 1947, he found a permanent residence with an adopted family in Garden City, Kansas.
-Shortly after moving there, he was accepted and attended college at Kansas State University, where he studied architecture.
-Upon graduation, he joined the US airforce, was deployed to Tokyo, Japan, and whilst there worked as art director for the Stars and Stripes Newsletter.
+Early in his life, his family frequently traveled in order to find employment.
+However, by 1947, he found a permanent residence within an adopted family in Garden City, Kansas.
+Shortly after moving there, he began attending college at Kansas State University, where he studied architecture.
+Upon graduation, he joined the US airforce; was deployed to Tokyo, Japan; and, whilst there, worked as art director for the Stars and Stripes Newsletter.
 After returning from active duty, he was accepted into the Art and Design program at the University of Iowa; it was here that he received his MFA in Design.
-He joined the faculty at the University of Illinois within the School of Art and Design in 1959 where he taught graphic design.
-While teaching at the university, he also founded Finial Press, where he designed posters, brochures, books, and awards for the University, the School of Art and Design, and the Champaign Urbana community.
+He joined the faculty at the University of Illinois within the School of Art and Design in 1959; he taught graphic design.
+While teaching at the university, he also founded Finial Press, where he designed posters, brochures, books, and awards for the University, the School of Art and Design, and the Champaign-Urbana community.